rnd195/marp-community-themes/theme/border.md

 aliases: ["/border"]
 ---

-This theme is based on the `default` Marp theme but contains some notable changes.
+The `border` theme by [rnd195](https://github.com/rnd195/) is based on the `default` Marp theme but contains some notable changes.
 Each slide has a dark-gray border and also a white-to-gray linear gradient as its background.
 As the main font, the [Inter](https://github.com/rsms/inter) font family is used.

 # Screenshots